Slow-Cooker Mojo Carnitas are an easy “set-it-and-forget-it” weeknight meal. But they’re flashy enough for a weekend dinner party!

 May is suddenly just around the corner, and with it, Cinco de Mayo.

 I enjoy posting Mexican cuisine-inspired recipes at this time of year to celebrate the occasion.
-Cinco de Mayo celebrates General Zaragosa’s inspirational victory at the Battle of Puebla (it’s not Mexico’s Independence Day—that’s September 16th).
+Cinco de Mayo celebrates General Zaragosa’s inspirational victory at the Battle of Puebla.
+(Mexico’s Independence Day is September 16th.)
 The holiday has grown into a celebration of Mexican culture and heritage, marked by events showcasing Mexican art, music, dance, and, of course, food.

-This Mexican abuelita-inspired slow-cooker carnitas recipe is easy enough for a weeknight, but it’s delicious and exotic enough to impress for a dinner party.
-You start with a boneless pork shoulder roast, which marinates overnight in mojo (mojo is Cuban, I realize, but it produces the most fabulous results of any marinade I’ve tried—I like to make deep incisions through the meat with a filet knife so that the marinade permeates the meat).
+This Mexican abuelita-inspired slow-cooker carnitas recipe is easy enough for a weeknight.
+However, it’s delicious and exotic enough to impress for a dinner party.
+You start with a boneless pork shoulder roast, which marinates overnight in mojo.
+Mojo is Cuban, I realize, but it produces the most fabulous results of any marinade I’ve tried.
+I like to make deep incisions through the meat with a filet knife so that the marinade permeates the meat.